doncigma/doncigma/README.md

 👯 Looking for an internship to take the first step on the path of my career!

-⚡ Fun fact: Lately I have been learning the harmonica and thoroughly enjoying it!
+⚡ Fun fact: Lately I have been learning the harmonica and loving it.

 📫 How to reach me: Email: ejdylan1029@gmail.com Mobile: (425) 381-9344